African Self-Drive Adventure

 Flights booked.
 Check.
 We are going to Africa.

 The further ahead you book your flights, the cheaper they will be.
-As you get closer to your departure date, the price will increase.
+As you approach your departure date, the price will increase.
 The price also increases when the aircraft is almost full.
-It is also more expensive on weekends and holidays, so try to book midweek.
+It is also more expensive on weekends and holidays, so consider booking for midweek.

-Also, prices increase during summer or the high tourist season.
-Tourist season varies from country to country, so investigate when this is for your destination.
+Additionally, prices tend to increase during the summer or high tourist season.
+The tourist season varies from country to country, so be sure to research when it is for your destination.
 No one wants to vacation when it is cold or always raining.
-A cheaper alternative is to go during the shoulder seasons between high and low tourist times.
+A cheaper alternative is to visit during the shoulder seasons, which fall between the high and low tourist seasons.

 Flight and Baggage Insurance